Limnodynastes dumerilii: Southern banjo frog, Limnodynastes dumerilii insularis

 This subspecies occurs south of Jervis Bay, along the south coast of New South Wales, in eastern Victoria and throughout Tasmania.
 It is characterised and distinguished by blue coloration present on the flank.
 There is often a pale mid-dorsal stripe.
 Males call from a concealed position in water during spring, summer and autumn.

 Southern banjo frog, Limnodynastes dumerilii variegata

 This subspecies is very similar to Limnodynastes dumerilii insularis.
 This subspecies occurs in western Victoria and south-eastern South Australia.
 It is chiefly distinguished by range.

 Ecology and behaviour

 Limnodynastes dumerilii is a burrowing frog.
 During dry times, and often just during the day, they will burrow underground.
 They will often be seen in large numbers after rain, and under the right conditions mass spawning can occur over just a few days.
 They have been known to call while underground, and can do so at any time of the year after rain.
 The Eastern banjo frog was the first of the species to have its reference genome sequenced, finding a compact (for an amphibian) 2.38 Gb genome and 24,548 protein-coding genes.

+Breeding habits

+Breeding occurs in stagnant aquatic habitats like ponds or swamps.
+During November to February, males will begin calling from behind vegetation or from within the water at females.
+Eggs are laid on the surface of bodies of water in the form of a distinct foamy mass, the frog can lay up to 4000 eggs.
+Tadpoles reach up to 7 cm, a dark and gold spotted appearance and take 4–5 months to mature into frogs.